 How prepared are you to cope with a road accident?

 How well equipped is your car to help you cope with the effects of a road accident?
-As with anything else, most of us are filled with good intentions, acknowledging the sensibleness of being prepared for any eventuality but never actually finding the time to take the necessary steps.
-In just a few short hours you could collect all the necessary equipment together and store it neatly away in the boot, with the satisfaction that you are as ready as you can be in case you have a road acciden.
+As with anything else, most of us are filled with good intentions, acknowledging that it is sensible to be prepared for any eventuality but never actually finding the time to take the necessary steps.
+But in just a few short hours, you could collect all the necessary equipment together and store it neatly away in the boot, with the satisfaction that you are as ready as you can be in case you have a road accident.

 A little foresight can make all the difference

 Hindsight, as we all know only too well, is a wonderful thing.
 But foresight is even better.
 Hopefully, you’ll never have to put your road accident kit to any use, but you’ll be immeasurably relieved to have all of those useful bits and pieces to hand if you ever find yourself in that position.